shanebodimer/Petite.css/README.md

 ## Quick Start

-Here's ahow to get started with Petite:
+Here's how to get started with Petite:

-* Download ``petite.css``
+* Download ``petite.css`` and ``normalize.css``
-* Include the file in your page header
+* Include the files in your page header

 or

 * [Download the quick-start zip](s.zip)

+## License

+All parts of Petite.css are free to use under the [open-source MIT license](https://gitlab.com/shanebodimer/Petite.css/blob/master/LICENSE).